sharmainec/tp/docs/DeveloperGuide.md

 The `Model` component:

-* Stores the flashcard app data i.e., all `Flashcard` objects (which are contained in a `UniqueFlashcardList` object).
+* Stores the flashcard app data, i.e. all `Flashcard` objects (which are contained in a `UniqueFlashcardList` object).
-* Stores the currently 'selected' `Flashcard` objects (e.g., results of a search query) as a **separate filtered list** which is exposed as an unmodifiable `ObservableList<Flashcard>` that can be 'observed' e.g. the `UI` can be bound to this list so that the `UI` automatically updates when the data in the list changes.
+* Stores the currently 'selected' `Flashcard` objects (e.g. results of a search query) as a **separate filtered list** which is exposed as an unmodifiable `ObservableList<Flashcard>` that can be 'observed' (e.g. the `UI` can be bound to this list so that the `UI` automatically updates when the data in the list changes).
 * Stores the slideshow app data i.e., all `Flashcard` objects in the slideshow (which are contained in a `Slideshow` object).
 This is exposed as a `ReadOnlySlideshowApp` object.
 * Stores a `UserPref` object that represents the user’s preferences.
 This is exposed as a `ReadOnlyUserPref` object.
 * Does not depend on any of the other three components (as the `Model` represents data entities of the domain, it should make sense on its own without depending on other components).